Notice

 Our team will perform several tests.
 These include tests that look at your heart and lung function, exercise tests and a CT scan of your lungs.
 The tests help us make sure the procedure will be safe for you and that it’s likely to help you.

 We’ll discuss your test results with you.
 We’ll also talk about the potential risks and benefits of the procedure.
 We give you the information you need to make an informed decision about whether it’s right for you.
-If you consent to the procedure, we’ll schedule your operation.
+If you consent, we’ll schedule the procedure.

 Surgery will take place while you’re under general anesthesia and will be done with a minimally invasive approach.
 Minimally invasive surgery uses smaller incisions than open surgery and a video camera that allows us to see inside your chest.